 - We’ll replace any timeframe values in the query with a “%lookbackseconds%” variable.
 When the query runs, the alert engine will replace this variable with the value of the “Lookback window” setting.
 At least one reference to %lookbackseconds% is required.

 As described above, the querying and alerting capabilities of Kentik Detect are extraordinarily precise and flexible, enabling customers to quickly find activity of interest on their networks.
-If you’re not already experiencing Kentik Detect’s powerful NetFlow analysis visibility on your own network, you can sign up for a free trial by clicking the “Get Started” button at the upper right.
+If you’re not already experiencing Kentik Detect’s powerful NetFlow analysis visibility on your own network, request a demo or start a free trial today.